Eucaa/Sailor-Moon-Memory-Card-Game/README.md

 The game has been tested by some of my friends with the question if the game was clear, easy to use and understandable.

 ### Bugs
 Had some issues with the re-sizing of the tiles on smaller devices.
+Since these kind of games are not made for small mobile devices, I kept iPad size in mind as the smallest easy accesible play-size.

 ### Deployment
 The project was developed using the AWS IDE.
 New features or changes made to the code, were added and committed to the local repository.